OICR/softeng-blog/_posts/junjun_zhang/2017-09-27-dag-db-with-version-control-in-elasticsearch.md

 lookup for any node by its ID and traverse the graph to retrieve related nodes.

-A version controlled DAG DB will add additional capabilities to keep full history of changes made to the DAG and allow access to the DAG back in time for every invidivual node and the DAG as a whole.
+A version controlled DAG DB will add additional capabilities to keep full history of changes made to the DAG and allow access to the DAG back in time for every individual node and the DAG as a whole.
 In a sense, much like what you can in Git.

 In Figure 1, changes in version 2 of the `DAG` include: